near/NEPs/0006-bingings.md

 # Specification

-## Scratch Buffer
+## Registers
-Scratch buffer allows the host function to return the data into a buffer located inside the host oppose to the buffer located on the client.
+Registers allow the host function to return the data into a buffer located inside the host oppose to the buffer located on the client.
 A special operation can be used to copy the content of the buffer into the host.
 Memory pointers can then be used to point either to the memory on the guest or the memory on the host, see below.
 Benefits:
 * We can have functions that return values that are not necessarily used, e.g. inserting key-value into a trie can